jiyuzh/hashfs-strata/README.md

 4. mmap is not supported yet.
 5. Benchmarks are not fully tested in all configurations.
 Working configurations are described in our paper.
+6. Can only rename inside the same directory.
-6. There are known bugs in fork.
+7. There are known bugs in fork.

 ### Future Documentation ###